awave1/lecture-notes/grst205/final.md

 - **Judaea**/**Palestine**: a client kingdom under Persian Empire
   - conquered by seleucids (2nd BCE) made a roman province in 6 CE
 - Judaism was a **monotheistic** religion: one god, expeced to send a **Messiah** (saviour)
+- The missionaries went for children and ignorant women since they wwere easily influenced.

+Jews rebelled against Roman Empire in 60-70 CE because Romans destroyed Jerusalem and penalized jews.
+That caused christians to distance from judaism.

 #### Jesus